KashifInayat/HA_FSA_ML_IEEE_TVLSI/README.md

 # HA-FSA

 This repo contains the verilog code of signed 8-bit multiplier and 8x8 Gemmini accelerator with 16,32 and 64 bit accmulator with TCL and Shell files of synopsys tools.
-This work is under review at TVLSI:
+This work is published at TVLSI:

 - Hybrid Accumulator Factored Systolic Array for Machine Learning Acceleration (https://ieeexplore.ieee.org/abstract/document/9773321/)